Azure-Samples/cognitive-services-speech-sdk/README.md

 # Sample Repository for the Microsoft Cognitive Services Speech SDK

-This project hosts the **samples** for the Microsoft Cognitive Services Speech SDK (Preview).
+This project hosts the **samples** for the Microsoft Cognitive Services Speech SDK.
 To find out more about the Microsoft Cognitive Services Speech SDK itself, please visit the [SDK documentation site](https://aka.ms/csspeech).

 ## Features

 This repository hosts samples that help you to get started with several features of the SDK.
 In addition more complex scenarios are included to give you a head-start on using speech technology in your application.

-We tested the samples with the latest released version of the SDK (0.6.0) on Windows 10, Ubuntu 16.04 x64, and ARM-based Android devices (API 23: Android 6.0 Marshmallow or higher).
+We tested the samples with the latest released version of the SDK (1.0.0) on Windows 10, Ubuntu 16.04 x64, and ARM-based Android devices (API 23: Android 6.0 Marshmallow or higher).

 ## Getting Started